 - Cut the bacon in half using kitchen scissors.

 - Line a sheet pan with aluminum foil and place a wire rack on top.
 This will help with clean up.

 - Begin wrapping the dates in bacon and securing with a toothpick.
-Place eat secured date on the wire rack.
+Place each secured date on the wire rack.

-- Back for 15-20 minutes, flipping the dates halfway through.
+- Bake for 15-20 minutes, flipping the dates halfway through.
 Thicker bacon may need a little longer than 20 minutes.

 - Once finished, place on paper towels to collect excess grease and serve.